Skip to content

 • Troubleshooting

-PIR Sensor False Triggers from Passing Trains or Buses
+PIR Sensor False Triggers from Radio Transmitters (Ham Radio, CB)

-Read MorePIR Sensor False Triggers from Passing Trains or Buses
+Read MorePIR Sensor False Triggers from Radio Transmitters (Ham Radio, CB)

 • Troubleshooting

-Read MorePIR Sensor Not Detecting After Power Outage
+Read MorePIR Sensor Not Detecting in High Humidity Environments

 • Troubleshooting